-History: The District of Columbia Water and Sewer Authority (DCWASA), was created by District law in 1996, with the approval of the United States Congress, as an independent authority of the District Government with a separate legal existence.
-In 2010, the Authority rebranded and became DC Water.
-DC Water is the sole water and sewer utility in the District of Columbia.
+History: In 1996, the District of Columbia Water and Sewer Authority was created by District law, with the approval of the United States Congress, as an independent authority of the District government with a separate legal existence.
+In June 2010, the agency adopted a new logo and brand name, DC Water, while its official name remained District of Columbia Water and Sewer Authority.
+Beginning in FY 2013, for accounting purposes, DC Water was no longer reported as a component unit of the District government.

-Age of Pipes: The median age of District water main pipes is over 79 years old, with approximately 9 percent of pipes installed in the 1900's and 2 percent dating back to the 1860s before the Civil War.
+Age of Pipes: The median age of District water main pipes is over 80 years old, with approximately 9 percent of pipes installed in the 1900's and 2 percent dating back to the 1860s before the Civil War.